 Get Active Outdoors

 There are so many opportunities to get into the fresh air and we’re here to help point you in the right direction.
-We’ve got lots of information about where, when and what you can do, all broken down in categories to cover outdoor pursuits, activities and fitness.
+We’ve got lots of information about where, when and what you can do, all broken down into categories to cover outdoor pursuits, activities and fitness.
 Here are a few suggestions to get you thinking.

-- Walking to health Even taking a simple stroll to your local shops can really lift your mood and get the blood pumping.
+- Walking to health – Even taking a simple stroll to your local shops can really lift your mood and get the blood pumping.
 If you’re just starting on your journey to get active, then walking is a great way to build your fitness.
 You don’t need any special equipment, and there are plenty of great local health walks across the region.

 - Beginner running – Groups like Alton Rookie Runners really show how inspirational group exercise can be, especially for those looking to build confidence, return from illness or injury or just start on their fitness journey.
 Take a look at RunTogether to find your nearest running group.

 Take a look at the Useful Links on the left for more inspiration.